viniciusdiogo/AEM-gulp-sass-workflow/README.md

 Edit the gulpfile in a way that makes sense relative to your AEM repo.

-### To start watching for changes: ###
+### To start watching for changes and process any images in the /input folder: ###

 > gulp

 In addition, this app can build AEM local instances without needing to go through eclipse.
-This is hard coded in and I will probably regex parse this in the near future.
+This is hard coded in and will depend on the innards of your .BUILD files and almost certainly need to be manually tweaked.
 The 4 commands are:

 > gulp build-publish